callmeaponte/pocketJS/README.md

 pocketJS
 ========
 The mini jQuery-like library.
-The goal was to fit as many jQuery-like features into less than 1kb (after minification).
+I wanted to see how many jQuery-like features I could fit into less than 1kb (after minification).